 As an aside, I note that the first internal attack on the church came by way of money - as it had on Israel when the nation first entered the land of Canaan, Joshua 7.
 And, interestingly, the second attack also came by way of money matters, by which the enemy sought to cause division over the distribution of church funds to the widows, Acts 6.
-1.
+1. And many more have been ambushed by money since then.

 Compare, 'I desire that the younger widows marry, bear children, manage the house, give no opportunity to the adversary to speak reproachfully.
 For some have already turned aside after Satan', 1 Tim.
 5. 14-15.
-More generally, see the Theological Dictionary of the New Testament article 'σατανάς'.
+And, more generally, see the TDNT article 'σατανάς'.